solo-io/supergloo/docs/content/reference/cli/meshctl_mesh_install_istio1.5.md

       --create-operator-namespace   Create the namespace specified by --operator-namespace (default true) --dry-run                     Dump the manifest that would be used to install the operator to stdout rather than apply it
   -h, --help                        help for istio1.5
-      --operator-namespace string   Namespace in which to install the Mesh operator (default "istio-operator") --operator-spec string        Optional path to a YAML file containing an installation spec ('-' for stdin) --profile string              optional profile
+      --operator-namespace string   Namespace in which to install the Mesh operator (default "istio-system") --operator-spec string        Optional path to a YAML file containing an installation spec ('-' for stdin) --profile string              optional profile
 ```